froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

 ---
 layout:     post
-title:      Testing Backbone applications with Jasmine and Sinon – Part 2.
-Models and Collections
+title:      Testing Backbone applications with Jasmine and Sinon
+subtitle: "Part 2: Models and Collections"
 comments:   true
 description: Part 2 of the series looks at testing Backbone.js models and collections, using Sinon.JS to create fake web servers for testing Ajax requests and spies for verifying event bindings and callbacks.
 ---